PaulLyonel/Gen_norm_flow/README.md

 Langevin methods and VAE layers.
 We optimize them via a unified loss function, which acts on the paths of a forward and backward process.

-Parts of the code  (MCMC and Langevin) are adapted from the works Stochastic normalizing flow [5] (see also https://github.com/noegroup/bgflow for their implementations of SNFs and many other models).

 The forward model for the scatterometry example (Section 7.2 in [1] and script Main_scatterometry.py) was kindly provided by Sebastian Heidenreich from PTB (Physikalisch-Technische Bundesanstalt).
 For more information on this particular inverse problem, we refer the reader to the papers [3] and [4].